cuny-academic-commons/commons-in-a-box/readme.txt

 = 1.0.7 =
 * Compatibility with WordPress 3.9 and BuddyPress 2.0
-* Updated plugins: BuddyPress 2.0.1
+* Updated plugins: BuddyPress 2.0.1, BuddyPress Docs 1.7.0

 = 1.0.7 =
 * Compatibility with WordPress 3.8 and BuddyPress 1.9